andycranston/ipv4zeropad/README.md

 192.168.1.213
 ```

+which is probably not what you want.

-Many similar applications will do the same.
+Many applications similar to Excel will do the same.

 Why is this?
-Well it is because the application is treating the IPv4
+Well it is because Excel is treating the IPv4
 addresses as strings.

 If we could convert the IPv4 addresses to a zero padded format like this: